lanwen/lanwen.github.io/content/posts/2019-04-10_aws-cdk-edge-lambda.md

 const app = new cdk.App();
 ```

-so we need bunch of services involved and also something to get a hash of a files to update a version when its really needed.
+so we need bunch of services involved and also something to get a hash of a file to update a version when its really needed.

 #### Lambda stack